heyjiacheng/POGS/README.md

 ```
 ### Robot Interaction Code Installation (UR5 Specific)

-4. There is also a physical robot action component with the UR5 and Zed cameras.
-To install the stuff relevant for that, do the following:
+There is also a physical robot component with the UR5 and ZED 2 cameras.
+To install relevant libraries:
 #### ur5py
 ```
 pip install ur_rtde==1.4.2 cowsay opt-einsum pyvista autolab-core